7 Things that May Get Overlooked When Hiring a Nanny

 6. Figuring out payroll, taxes, and insurance

-Hiring a nanny means you are now an employer and have payroll and tax responsibilities.
+Hiring a nanny means you are now an employer with payroll and tax responsibilities.
 You can download our guide to household payroll at the bottom of this post.
 It will walk you through everything you need to do as an employer.
-Or you can call us at (800) 929-9213 for a free consultation and we will be happy to talk about our service and how we can handle nanny payroll and taxes for you.
+You can also call us at (800) 929-9213 for a free consultation, and we will be happy to talk about our service and how we can handle nanny payroll and taxes for you.

-Payroll and taxes may seem like a hassle and paying “off the books” is an easier way to go.
-But there are big risks in not complying with tax laws and it is easy to get caught.
+Payroll and taxes may seem like a hassle, and paying “off the books” is easier.
+However, there are significant risks in not complying with tax laws, and it is easy to get caught.
 Plus, your nanny gets important protections and benefits when paid legally.

 Also, your nanny is an employee and is not considered an independent contractor.

 In many states, household employers are required to carry workers’ compensation.
-If your nanny gets hurt on the job, workers’ comp will help cover lost wages and medical expenses.
+Workers’ comp will help cover lost wages and medical expenses if your nanny gets hurt on the job.
 Even if a policy is not mandatory, getting voluntary coverage could be a good idea.
-Lacking the required worker’s comp insurance is an incredibly costly mistake with fines quickly reaching into the tens of thousands of dollars.
+Lacking the required worker’s comp insurance is an incredibly costly mistake, with fines quickly reaching tens of thousands of dollars.

-GTM Payroll Services has licensed insurance brokers on staff who can obtain a policy for you and manage any audits.
+GTM has licensed insurance brokers on staff who can obtain a policy for you and manage any audits.

 7. Writing a nanny contract